Sukyo Mahikari: Universal principles

 Sukyo Mahikari teaches the concept of universal principles that, when practiced together with the Light, allow one to more quickly attain spiritual and personal growth.

 Sukyo Mahikari encourages people to incorporate the divine principles in their daily life by practicing virtues such as altruistic love, gratitude, humility and acceptance of the will of God.
 Members also practice prayer, cultivating positive and cheerful attitudes, promoting love and harmony, and helping others.

 Founder Kōtama Okada believed that if people lived in accordance with the universal principles, they would cultivate their spirituality, and naturally come to use science and technology that was integrated with an understanding of spirituality, to find solutions to pressing issues facing humanity.

 Other beliefs

 Sukyo Mahikari promotes the practice of yoko agriculture.
 The practice of yoko agriculture involves organic agriculture combined with the use of positive words and attitudes to help people to cultivate respect for nature and restore soil to its pure and fertile condition.
 Accordingly, respect for nature and the natural environment is encouraged.
 The arbitrary use of chemical fertilizers, without consideration for the local environment, is discouraged.
 The organization has helped to create natural farms and promotes the distribution of natural and organic produce throughout the world.

 Organization and membership

 Headquarters, regional headquarters, and local centers

 The headquarters of Sukyo Mahikari is located in Takayama City, Gifu Prefecture, Japan.

 Sukyo Mahikari has established regional headquarters in Australia-Oceania, Asia, Europe, Africa, Latin America, and North America, with centers located in over 100 countries.

 Within the United States and Canada, Sukyo Mahikari has 21 spiritual development centers.

+In Takayama and surroundings, the religion's holy sites are: